 Sophomore year continues with the advisory program.
 Each student meets with an individual advisor daily to help track progress and keep students on the path to college and career readiness.
-Sophomores have the opportunity to choose a late start (school start time is 9:00 a.m. versus 8 a.m. on Tuesdays and Thursdays only).
+They will also meet with their counselor regarding their post-secondary plans.